faraz9993/All_EIC_DevOps_Training/Day_17_Task.md

-### Day 17 Project 1: In this task, I have automated the deployment and configuration of a PostgreSQL database server on an Ubuntu EC2 instance which is hosted on AWS, and set up regular backups using cron job scheduling.
+# Day 17 Project 1:
+### In this task, I have automated the deployment and configuration of a PostgreSQL database server on an Ubuntu EC2 instance which is hosted on AWS, and set up regular backups of database using cron job scheduling.

-### I have performed this entire task using Ansible.
+### I have automated the entire process using Ansible.

 ### First of all, I created an inventory file that will be used to connect with my target machine.
 My inventory file is in INI format.
 ```